ohepworthbell/Customboom/README.md

 ### About the game

 It's a simple game of catch.
 A single ball will drop at a time, and a player will move a tin can back and forth to catch the ball.
-Each catch will increase the score, and each miss will lose a life, until all lives are lost.
+Each catch will increase the score, and each miss will lose a life until all lives are lost.
 The game is written in JavaScript and the HTML5 <canvas> tag; is intended to be very basic and heavily customisable; and work on IE9+ and all versions of Edge, Chrome, Firefox and Safari.

 [View demo](http://ohepworthbell.github.io/customboom/)